rexmac/rexmac.com/_posts/2011-05-21-mturk-qualtrics-helper.md

 for a fourth method that should work in all conditions, but I have not yet implemented it.

-All code is on [github](http://github.com/rexmac/MTurk-Qualtrics-Helper/).
+All code is available on [github](http://github.com/rexmac/MTurk-Qualtrics-Helper/).